susan-shu-c/tale/_posts/2019-07-01-digitalocean-debian-web-server-setup.md

     <img src="/assets/digitalocean_firewall_settings.png" alt="DigitalOcean firewall settings"/>

-2. These setting block everything except those ports on the DO firewall
+2. These settings block everything except those ports on the DO firewall
 3. ICMP is a ping
 4. DO firewall - select your droplet and apply it
 5. (Optional) DO create snapshot of droplet - pretty cheap, can use snapshot to create droplets with this snapshot.
 Power down the droplet as instructed, then wait for snapshot to be created.
 Then power up the droplet again when done.